 “When we have employee relations issues, the first thing we go to is a [Relationship Guide],” said Jacobson, referring to the PI Inspire solution tool. “[We] start taking a look at the team and the managers and where the communication may be faltering or what we need to do to better reach this individual and communicate with them.”

 Jacobson turned to her Customer Success Manager at the Predictive Index, who introduced her to the PI Design solution.
-Six members of the leadership team took the Strategy Assessment™, which asks users to identify which types of strategic objectives to implement in the next 12 to 18 months, as well as their level of confidence in the company’s ability to successfully execute them.
-PI showed them where there was agreement and disagreement; which strategies had the strongest emphasis; and how well each strategy fit with the leadership team’s skills, based on their behavioral drives and needs.
-The Strategy Assessment also shed light on the differences to work out before the team could put a plan into action.
+Six members of the leadership team identified which types of strategic objectives to implement in the next 12 to 18 months, as well as their level of confidence in the company’s ability to successfully execute them.
+PI Design showed them how well each strategy fit with the leadership team’s skills, based on their behavioral drives and needs.
+It also shed light on the differences to work out before the team could put a plan into action.

 That’s where the Executing Strategy with Confidence executive session came in.
 Led by their expert PI Partner, the Envision leadership team reviewed the assessment results, identified strategic misalignments, and uncovered the issues causing those misalignments.
 “We talked about our challenges and it was a really powerful session for us, to tell you the truth,” Jacobson explained.
 “A lot of issues bubbled up within that session that we critically addressed and we’re continuing to address on a daily basis today.”

 “You want everybody working in sync, headed in the same direction,” McDonough said.
 “When we say ‘optimize talent’, that’s a big part of it.
 We’ve achieved that much more effectively through the use of PI.”